cfinster/devtools/2011/roadmap.md

 During Q1, we discovered that the Add-on SDK (Jetpack) is not ideal at this stage for the kinds of tools we were building.
 Consequently, we shifted our focus away from the devtools SDK to building tools directly as Firefox features.

 We did release the Scratchpad tool as a traditional add-on in Q1.
-This tool ships in Firefox 6.
+This tool will ship in Firefox 6.

 ## Q2 (June 30) ##